-That being said, every kid is different and enjoy playing with different toys or books for different lengths of time (or in different ways).
-This is a starting point to help you get some basics, then maybe add on a favourite toy or something that happens to hold your baby’s attention longer than other toys.
+At each stage of development, you’ll need new ways to entertain your baby on a flight.
+Every kid is different and enjoys playing with different toys or books for different lengths of time (or in different ways).
+This list of things to do on a plane with your baby or toddler is a starting point to help you get some basics, then maybe add on a favorite toy or something that happens to hold your baby’s attention longer than other toys.

 0 to 6 Months Old

+Flying with an infant can be one of the easiest flights you’ll take with your baby.
 Between 0 to 3 months old, you really don’t need to worry about bringing any toys or books for your baby.
-With any luck your baby will spend a lot of time sleeping.
+Chances are good your baby will spend a lot of time sleeping.

-At 3 to 6 months old, your baby may start taking more of an interest in a few toys.
-They will likely be entertained enough by their surroundings but a couple of options to bring are:
+At 3 to 6 months old, flying with your baby may still mean a lot of sleeping (hopefully), but your baby may start taking more of an interest in a few toys as well.
+They will likely be entertained enough by their surroundings but a couple of airplane activities to bring are:

 Teething Toy or Necklace